mike-lischke/java2typescript/doc/features.md

 Java and Typescript are in many aspects pretty similar, which makes a conversion relatively easy.
 However, there are also quite a few things that must be considered when using the converted Typescript code.
 Some require manual resolution and some language features are not available in Typescript.
 You didn't expect anything else, did you?

 There are a number of objects which exist in both languages (`String`, `Object` etc.), which may create conflicts when used directly.
 Instead you should always use a qualified form of a translated class, for example `java.lang.String` instead of just `String`.
-In fact this principle is used throughout the JRE shims as well, even if a class imports another class from the same package, except for classes which are used to derive from, in which case the base class is directly imported to avoid the static initialisation order fiasco.
+In fact this principle is used throughout the JRE emulation as well, even if a class imports another class from the same package, except for classes which are used to derive from, in which case the base class is directly imported to avoid the static initialisation order fiasco.

 ## <a name="generics">Generics and Type Wildcards</a>

+Generic semantics in Java and TS are pretty much the same, with the exception of bounded type parameters and type wildcards.
+The concepts are sometimes handled a bit differently in converted code.
+Java knows these scenarios:

+- `compare<T>`: a straight forward type parameter, supported exactly like that in TS.
+- `compare<U extends T>`: an upper bounded type parameter, supported exactly like that in TS.
+- `compared<? extends T>`: an upper bounded type parameter with a wildcard, this corresponds to the first scenario in TS.
+- `compare<? super T>`: a lower bounded type parameter with a wildcard, a concept not supported by TS (see also [this discussion](https://github.com/Microsoft/TypeScript/issues/14520)).
+Such an expression is converted to just `compare<T>`, which is not entirely correct and must be handled manually if required.
+- `const s: Set<?> = ...`: a wildcard capture,  which is converted to `const s: Set<unknown>`.
+The explicit type can be removed manually, if such a variable is initialized in the definition (its type is then automatically inferred).

 ## <a name="interfaces">Interfaces</a>